FAQ

 Can you take a look at my book/query/synopsis/posted chapters?

 No. Sorry.
-I really, really wish that I could help everyone out as much as they want me to.
+I wish that I could help everyone out as much as they want me to.
 But I've got my own writing that takes up quite a bit of time, and a group that I already trade critiques with.
 There's also the whole liability issue, and while I know no one cool enough to be reading the FAQs on my website would ever accuse me of plagiarism, we live in a litigious society and it's a sad fact that authors have to be safe to avoid becoming sorry.

 HOWEVER.
 I cannot emphasize enough how important it is to have critique partners--good, thoughtful, smart people who a) will be kind and b) will also tell you the truth.
 I know my writing improved dramatically with the help of my friends, all of whom I found online.

 If you are looking for help on a query, there are many blogs and websites out there that volunteer advice.
-You also can't go wrong by reading up on the basics on Nathan Bransford's blog.

 If you still insist on sending me something, I will delete it sight-unseen.
-And feel very bad about it, too, so please don't do it.

 Could you take me in a fight?